paulcockrell/tagc-website/src/pages/index.md

       btinternet.com: they are being rejected as spam.
     type: primary
   - text: >-
-      COURSE CLOSURES  The course may be closed 13 September due to Auchterhouse Country Sports events.
-This will be confirmed  when we know for sure.
-      The course will now be OPEN on 9 August.
-    type: info
-  - text: >-
       2020 SHOOT CALENDAR   For the time being, this is published under 'Articles'.
 It will move to it's proper home shortly.
 And just when you thought you'd tested everything....